InnerSourceCommons/InnerSourceLearningPath/contributor/03-contributor-ethos.md

 sense to offer to fulfill a [30-day warranty](https://github.com/InnerSourceCommons/InnerSourcePatterns/blob/master/30-day-warranty.md) on your submission.
-This can alleviate the host teams' fear of the contributors not being available for support with fixing bugs after the time on contribution.
+This can alleviate the host team's fear of the contributors not being available for support with fixing bugs after the time on contribution.

 #### Anticipate and follow house rules